projectpai/paicoin/multisig/README.md

 Multisig with P2SH
 ==================

-This document provides instructions on how to create M-of-N (M<=N) multisig P2SH addresses for safe storage of PAI Coin.
+This document provides instructions on how to create M-of-N (M<=N) multisig pay-to-script hash (P2SH) addresses for safe storage of PAI Coin.

 Keypair generation
 ------------------